-4.1.7 DEMONSTRATION IN THE WIND TUNNEL AND ON A ROTATING TEST RIG IN THE PRESENCE OF WIND TURBULENCE show significant control authority in the desired frequency band (2P and beyond).
+4.1.7 DEMONSTRATION IN THE WIND TUNNEL AND ON A RO-TATING TEST RIG IN THE PRES-ENCE OF WIND TURBULENCE

+A successful experimental proof of concept has been achieved for the first time of free-floating flaps for wind turbines and of combined pitch and flap control for blade load mitigation.
+Free-floating flaps were designed for the first time for the application of wind turbine load control.
+Numerical aeroelastic analysis concluded that such flaps show significant control authority in the desired frequency band (2P and beyond).
 However, the additional degree of freedom couples aerodynamically with the flapwise flexible mode of the blade and causes flutter at low wind speeds, just outside the design envelope.
 Using a data-driven feedback controller, the blade can be stabilized in the post-flutter region.
 Both of these results were validated experimentally in the wind tunnel.